ianmaclarty/amulet/doc/controller.md

 ### am.controllers_present() {#am.controllers_present .func-def}

-Returns a list of currently connected controller indexes.
+Returns a list of currently connected controller indexes, or `nil` if none are attached.

 ### am.controllers_attached() {#am.controllers_attached .func-def}

-Returns a list of controller indexes attached since the last frame.
+Returns a list of controller indexes attached since the last frame, or `nil` if none were attached.

 ### am.controllers_detached() {#am.controllers_detached .func-def}

-Returns a list of controller indexes removed since the last frame.
+Returns a list of controller indexes removed since the last frame, or `nil` if none were removed.

 ### am.controller_lt_val(index) {#am.controller_lt_val .func-def}